Remote Work – How Can You Benefit From It?

 1. Communication is the key

 Effective communication is crucial to remote working.
 In fact, communication is considered the biggest obstacle to developing trust with remote teams.
-Make sure you communicate well and often, and pick the right communication tools that help to clearly convey the message to your colleagues.
+Make sure you communicate well and often and pick the right communication tools that help to clearly convey the message to your colleagues.

 Email is great for tactical information.
-Video conferencing or phone works well when you need to brainstorm, tackle a challenging topic or share difficult news.
+Video conferencing or phone works well when you need to brainstorm, tackle a challenging topic or share the difficult news.
 Project management software makes it easy to manage your projects, tasks, contacts, and billing – in one comprehensive system.
 Another benefit of project management software is that it allows each team member to see what everyone else is working on.
 This helps to understand what the high-level priorities are for the company and allows to assign tasks to any team member.